-- 2 As indicated by the closure schedule presented in Figure G-3, the activities necessary to - perform facility closure of the WIPP facility will require more than 180 days to complete because - of additional stringent requirements for managing radioactive materials.
-Therefore, the Permit - 5 provides an extension of the 180-day final closure requirement in accordance with 20.4.1.500 - 6 NMAC (incorporating 40 CFR §264.113).
-During the extended closure period, the Permittees - will continue to demonstrate compliance with applicable permit requirements and will take all - steps necessary to prevent threats to human health and the environment as a result of TRU - 9 mixed waste management at the WIPP facility including all of the applicable measures in Part - 10 2.10 (Preparedness and Prevention). - In addition, according to the schedules in Figure G-3, the final derived wastes that are - generated as the result of decontamination activities will not be disposed of for 16 months after - the initiation of final facility closure.
-In accordance with 20.4.1.500 NMAC (incorporating 40 CFR - §264.113(a)), the Permit provides an extension of the 90-day limit to dispose of final derived - waste resulting from the closure process.
-This provision is necessitated by the fact that the - radioactive nature of the derived waste makes placement in the WIPP the best disposition, and - the removal of these wastes will, by necessity, take longer than 90 days in accordance with the - closure schedules.
-During this extended period of time, the Permittees will take all steps - necessary to prevent threats to human health and the environment, including compliance with - 20 all applicable permit requirements.
-These steps include all of the applicable preparedness and - 21 prevention measures in Permit Attachment A. - Finally, in the event the hazardous waste permit is not renewed as assumed in the schedule, - the Permittees will submit a modification to the Closure Plan to implement a contingency closure - that will allow the Permittees to continue to operate for the disposal of non-mixed TRU waste. - 25 This modification will include a request for an extension of the time for final facility closure.
-This - 26 modified Closure Plan will be submitted to the NMED for approval.
+- Permittees will continue to demonstrate compliance with applicable permit requirements and will - take all-steps necessary to prevent threats to human health and the environment as a result of - TRU mixed waste management at the WIPP facility including all of the applicable measures in - 4 Permit Part 2.10 (Preparedness and PreventionPreparedness and Prevention). - In addition, according to the schedules in Figure G-3, the final derived wastes that are - 6 generated as the result of decontamination activities will not be disposed of for 16 months after - the initiation of final facility closure.
+In accordance with 20.4.1.500 NMAC (incorporating 40 CFR - 8 §264.113(a)), the Permit provides an extension of the 90-day limit to dispose of final derived - 9 waste resulting from the closure process.
+This provision is necessitated by the fact that the - radioactive nature of the derived waste makes placement in the WIPP repository the best - disposition, and the removal of these wastes will, by necessity, take longer than 90 days in - accordance with the closure schedules.
+During this extended period of time, the Permittees will - take all-steps necessary to prevent threats to human health and the environment, including - compliance with all-applicable permit requirements.
+These steps include all of the applicable - preparedness and prevention measures in Permit Part 2.10 (Preparedness and - 16 Prevention)Permit Attachment A.

-27 G-1d(4) Amendment of the Closure Plan

-- If it becomes necessary to amend the Closure Plan for the WIPP facility, the Permittees shall will - submit, in accordance with 20.4.1.900 NMAC (incorporating 40 CFR §270.42), a written - notification of or request for a permit modification describing any change in operation or facility - design that affects the Closure Plan.
+- Finally, in the event the hazardous waste permit is not renewed as assumed in the schedule, - the Permittees will submit a modification to the Closure Plan to implement a contingency closure - that will allow the Permittees to continue to operate for the disposal of non-mixed TRU waste. - 20 This modification will include a request for an extension of the time for final facility closure.
+This - 21 modified Closure Plan will be submitted to the NMED for approval. - 22 G-1d(4) Amendment of the Closure Plan - 23 If it becomes necessary to amend the Closure Plan for the WIPP facility, the Permittees will - submit, in accordance with 20.4.1.900 NMAC (incorporating 40 CFR §270.42), a written - 25 notification of or request for a permit modification describing any change in operation or facility - design that affects the Closure Plan.
 The written notification or request will include a copy of the - amended Closure Plan for approval by the NMED.
-The Permittees will submit a written - notification of or request for a permit modification to authorize a change in the approved plan, if: - There are changes in operating plans or in the waste management unit facility design that affect the Closure Plan - There is a change in the expected year of closure - Unexpected events occur during panel or final facility closure that require modification of the approved Closure Plan - Changes in State or Federal laws affect the Closure Plan - Permittees fail to obtain permits for continued operations as discussed above
+The Permittees will submit a written - notification of or request for a permit modification to authorize a change in the approved plan, if: - There are changes in operating plans or in the waste management unit facility design that affect the Closure Plan - There is a change in the expected year of closure - Unexpected events occur during panel or final facility closure that require modification of the approved Closure Plan - Changes in State or Federal laws affect the Closure Plan - Permittees fail to obtain permits for continued operations as discussed above - The Permittees will submit a written request for a permit modification with a copy of the - amended Closure Plan at least 60 days prior to the proposed change in facility design or - operation or within 60 days of the occurrence of an unexpected event that affects the Closure - Plan.
+If the unexpected event occurs during final closure, the permit modification will be - 40 requested within 30 days of the occurrence.
+If the Secretary of the NMED requests a

-- The Permittees will submit a written request for a permit modification with a copy of the - amended Closure Plan at least 60 days prior to the proposed change in facility design or - 3 operation or within 60 days of the occurrence of an unexpected event that affects the Closure - 4 Plan.
-If the unexpected event occurs during final closure, the permit modification will be - 5 requested within 30 days of the occurrence.
-If the Secretary of the NMED requests a - 6 modification of the Closure Plan, a plan modified in accordance with the request will be - 5 submitted within 60 days of notification or within 30 days, if the change in facility condition - 8 occurs during final closure.
+- modification of the Closure Plan, a plan modified in accordance with the request will be - 2 submitted within 60 days of notification or within 30 days, if the change in facility condition - 3 occurs during final closure.

-9 G-1e Closure Activities
+4 G-1e Closure Activities